Convention History and Awards

-The NDSC Annual Convention brings together scores of internationally known speakers, both professionals and parents, to address concerns of all people interested in Down syndrome.
+The NDSC Annual Convention brings together scores of internationally known speakers, both professionals and parents, to address the concerns of all people interested in Down syndrome.
 Traditionally, the convention has been set up as plenary sessions addressing general topics with specific issues addressed in workshops.
 Over the years, the convention has grown and changed and now offers a variety of opportunities for all ages, interests, and associations.
 The Annual Convention is also the platform to recognize individuals and organizations for outstanding achievement within the Down syndrome community.

 2017 Sacramento, CA “Livin’ the Dream”

 2015 Phoenix, AZ “Beyond All Limits”

 2013 Denver, CO “Taking Our Convention a Mile High”

 2012 Washington, DC “A Monumental Meeting”

 2011 San Antonio, TX “Deep In The Heart”